UWC2-PYTHON/ProgrammingInPython/source/modules/NoSQL.rst

 Installing Mongo
 ................

-Simple copy and paste install or use homebrew (at least on OS-X)
+Simple copy and paste install or use homebrew (at least on macOS)

 Drop the files from ``bin`` into ``usr/local/bin`` or similar, or in your home dir somewhere you can find them.